How To Make Hydrogen Water At Home? Practical And Effective Methods

 CONS

-Ineffective for long-term use.
+Ineffective and difficult for long-term use.

 Produces very minute quantities of molecular hydrogen gas.